Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/test/testcafe/_index.md

 5. ‘.only’ can be used to run a specific fixture or a test case
 6. Save the project
 7. Open PowerShell and navigate to C:\Altinn Studio\altinn-studio\src\test\Testcafe
+8. Set password for the test users of Studio usin: set variable_name_of_password="password" (the password should be in double quotes)
-8. Run the command – ‘node .\testRunner.js --env=dev’ to run general tests
+9. Run the command – ‘node .\testRunner.js --env=dev’ to run general tests
-9. Run the command - 'node .\WCAGRunner.js --env=dev' to run wcag tests
+10. Run the command - 'node .\WCAGRunner.js --env=dev' to run wcag tests

 ### Branching
 1. Create a new branch with addition or changing of a new test from master.